matt-black/surfwax/docs/index.md

 # surfwax

-A JAX implementation of 2D and 3D SURF.
+A JAX implementation of 2D and 3D SURF, for finding scale-invariant keypoints in images and volumes.

 ## Introduction